 Gassendi published the first complete biography of a scientist ever, the first and only biography of Tycho Brahe, which came about through direct contact with contemporary witnesses still alive at the time.
 Other biographies of Gassendi included Epicurus, Nicolas-Claude Fabri de Peiresc, Georg von Peuerbach, Regiomontanus and Nicolaus Copernicus.
 He also gave an overview of the followers and opponents of Copernicus’ teachings until about 1615.

 The best theory of such a world, in Gassendi’s opinion, is the ancient atomism according to Epicurus.
 There, atoms are eternal, differently shaped, and moving at different speeds.
 Gassendi argued that such atoms must have some of the physical features of the visible objects they constitute, such as extension, size, shape, weight, and solidity.
 The atoms collide and agglomerate, resulting in events in the perceptible world.
 In 1647 he published the well-received treatise De vita, moribus, et doctrina Epicuri libri octo followed by further publications on Diogenes Laërtius and another commentary on Epicurus.
 Gassendi believed that there was no conflict between his mechanistic atomism and the doctrines of Roman Catholicism; indeed, he took pains to emphasize their compatibility.

 In 1648 ill-health compelled him to give up his lectures at the Collège Royal.
 He travelled in the south of France and spent nearly two years at Toulon, where the climate suited him.
 In 1653 he returned to Paris and resumed his literary work publishing lives of Copernicus and of Tycho Brahe.
-In 1655, after a long illness, Gassendi died at the age of 63 in the house of a patron, the nobleman Habert de Montmor. at Paris from a lung disease.
+On October 24, 1655, after a long illness, Gassendi died at the age of 63 in the house of a patron, the nobleman Habert de Montmor. at Paris from a lung disease.

 References and Further Reading: